-A teaser in sports betting is essentially a parlay with alternate point spreads or totals moved in your favor.
+A teaser in sports betting is really just a parlay with alternate point spreads or totals, moved in your favor.

-The most common teaser is a two-team, six-point football teaser that pays the same as one normal point spread bet at -110 and gives you six extra points on those spreads.
-But both teams must cover these new spreads for the teaser to cash.
+The most common teaser is a two-team, six-point football teaser that pays the close to one normal point spread bet at -120 and gives you six extra points on those spreads.
+But both teams must cover these new spreads for the teaser to win.

 The sportsbook isn’t giving you those points for free of course, adjusting your payout down based on how many extra points you’re getting and how many games you picked.
 Again, it’s like a parlay where you’re buying lots of points.